tdewolff/minify/README.md

 # Minify [![Build Status](https://travis-ci.org/tdewolff/minify.svg?branch=master)](https://travis-ci.org/tdewolff/minify) [![GoDoc](http://godoc.org/github.com/tdewolff/minify?status.svg)](http://godoc.org/github.com/tdewolff/minify) [![Join the chat at https://gitter.im/tdewolff/minify](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tdewolff/minify?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**I will be away for 5 months, starting May. v2 should be the preferred stable release to use.
+**v2 should be the preferred stable release to use.
 Master has some new changes for SVG that haven't yet endured the test of time, bug reports are appreciated.**

 Minify is a minifier package written in [Go][1].
 It has build-in HTML5, CSS3, JS, JSON, SVG and XML minifiers and provides an interface to implement any minifier.
 Minification is the process of removing bytes from a file (such as whitespace) without changing its output and therefore speeding up transmission over the internet.
 The implemented minifiers are high performance and streaming (which implies O(n)).